-To claim a child who receives SSI as your dependent, ensure that if he files his own tax return, he should check the box next to "If someone can claim you as a dependent, check the box below."
-If your child who receives SSI will not file a tax return this year, you don't have to do anything - you can claim him as a dependent even if he receives SSI benefits.
+To claim a child who receives SSI as your dependent, ensure that if he or she files their own tax return they check the box next to "If someone can claim you as a dependent, check the box below."
+If your child who receives SSI will not file a tax return this year, you don't have to do anything.
+You can claim your child as a dependent even if he or she receives SSI benefits.

 What About Child Support?

 Child support payments can make filing your taxes even more confusing if the child for which you receive support also receives SSI.
 The Social Security Administration counts a portion of the total monthly child support your child receives as the child's income when calculating her SSI benefits.